chrisekelley/SecugenPlugin/README.md

 I'm not distributing the FDxSDKProAndroid.jar and its supporting armeabi dir - you must add those yourself and un-comment the relevant code.

+This branch uses the Java port of [SourceAFIS](http://www.sourceafis.org/blog/) to process fingerprints.
+It is buggy and is not supported.

+[Kiwi-Cordova](https://github.com/chrisekelley/kiwi-cordova) is a Cordova project that implements this plugin.

 # Installation

 I have not yet uploaded this to NPM, so you must clone this project and install it using the following commands: